ybda/digital_lib/README.md

 ## Supported platforms
+This project has been tested and verified on various Linux distributions.
+Although it should work on other POSIX-compliant systems, it has not been tested on Windows.
-Project is not tested on Windows.
-On Windows problems with non-ASCII characters aren't ruled out.
+Please note that on Windows problems with non-ASCII characters aren't ruled out.

+## Contributions
+Contributions to this project are welcome.
+If you encounter any issues, have suggestions for improvements, or would like to add new features, please feel free to open an issue or submit a pull request.

 ## Dependencies